lulab/COME/README.md

 		$ cd 		./COME-master/bin;
 		$ Bin_dir=`pwd|awk '{print $1}'`;

-2. Second, download your species'(Let's say, _human_) feature vector files from [onedrive or Tsinghua Cloud](#pre-requisite).
+2. Second, download your species'(Let's say, _human_) feature vector files from onedrive or Tsinghua Cloud ( [see download links above](#pre-requisite) ).
 These (nine) files need to be placed in the subfolder "COME-master/bin/HDF5".

 		$ unzip	./human.feature_vector.HDF5.zip;
 		$ mv	./human/human.HDF5.*	$Bin_dir/HDF5;

-3. Third, download your species' model file from [onedrive or Tsinghua Cloud](#pre-requisite).
+3. Third, download your species' model file from onedrive or Tsinghua Cloud ( [see download links above](#pre-requisite) ).
 The (one) model file need to be placed in the subfolder "COME-master/bin/models".

 		$ mv	./human.model	$Bin_dir/models;